le0booba/Superior_Tab_Mute/README.md

 -   Temporary settings that are cleared when the browser is closed.
 -   **`firstAudibleTabId`** (tab ID): Tracks the designated audio source tab in "First Sound Mode".
 -   **`whitelistedTabId`** (tab ID): Tracks the user-selected tab in "Whitelist Mode".
--   **`audibleHistory`** (array of tab IDs): Keeps a rolling history of up to 20 tabs that have recently played audio, used by the "Remember Last Source" feature to intelligently switch sources.
+-   **`popupTabsData`** (array of tab objects): Cached tab information for efficient popup rendering, including tab IDs, titles, favicons, and audible status.
 -   *Purpose*: Tab IDs are unique to each browser session and would be invalid across devices or after a restart, making session storage the ideal choice.

 </details>